Hurricane Floyd: Meteorological history

 Over a 24-hour period from September 12–13, Hurricane Floyd rapidly intensified, aided by warm waters east of The Bahamas.
 During that time, the maximum sustained winds increased from 110 to 155 mph, making Floyd a strong Category 4 hurricane.
 This was based a 90% reduction of an observation by the Hurricane Hunters, which recorded flight-level winds of 171 mph (276 km/h).
-Around the same time, the pressure dropped to 921 mb, which was the fourth-lowest pressure for a hurricane not to reach Category 5 intensity in the Atlantic Ocean – only Hurricanes Iota, Gloria and Opal had lower pressures than Floyd.
+Around the same time, the pressure dropped to 921 mb.
 Around this time, tropical cyclone forecast models suggested an eventual landfall in the Southeastern United States from Palm Beach, Florida to South Carolina.

 At its peak, tropical storm-force winds spanned a diameter of 580 mi, making Floyd one of the largest Atlantic hurricanes of its intensity ever recorded.
 For about 12 hours, Hurricane Floyd remained just below Category 5 status while crossing The Bahamas.
 Late on September 13, the eye of the hurricane passed just north of San Salvador and Cat Islands.
 On the next day, the hurricane made landfalls on Eleuthera and Abaco islands.
 During this time, Floyd underwent an eyewall replacement cycle, in which an outer eyewall developed, causing the original eye to dissipate near Eleuthera.
 This caused a temporary drop in sustained winds to Category 3 status, only for Floyd to restrengthen briefly to a Category 4 on September 15.

 While approaching the southeastern United States, a strong mid- to upper-level trough eroded the western portion of the high-pressure ridge, which had been steering Floyd for several days.
 The break in the ridge caused Floyd to turn to the northwest.
 After the hurricane completed its eyewall replacement cycle, Floyd had a large 57 mi (93 km) eye.
 The large storm gradually weakened after exiting The Bahamas, due to drier air and increasing wind shear.
 On September 15, Floyd paralleled the east coast of Florida about 110 mi (170 km) offshore, as it accelerated to the north and north-northeast.
 At around 06:30 UTC on September 16, Hurricane Floyd made landfall in Cape Fear, North Carolina with winds of 105 mph, a Category 2.
 The eyewall had largely dissipated by that time.
 Continuing northeastward along a cold front, Floyd moved through eastern North Carolina and southeastern Virginia, weakening to tropical storm status by late on September 16.
 The storm gradually lost its tropical characteristics as it quickly moved through the Delmarva Peninsula, eastern New Jersey, Long Island, and New England.
 Late on September 17, Floyd transitioned into an extratropical cyclone near the coast of southern Maine.
 The storm continued to the northeast, passing through New Brunswick, Prince Edward Island, and Newfoundland on September 18.
 On the following day, a larger extratropical storm over the North Atlantic Ocean absorbed what was once Hurricane Floyd.